🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 There are restrictions on who can purchase this cannabinoid, though.

-Wyoming has made it illegal for minors (people under 21) to purchase delta 8 THC.
+It’s illegal for minors (people under 21) to purchase delta 8 THC.
 Furthermore, they enforce a law that makes it essential for companies to verify the age of potential customers before buying delta 8 THC.

 What’s The Difference Between Delta 8 THC & Delta 9 THC?